Home » Repurposed Furniture » DIY Tall Window Cabinet

 It’s a good idea to do a test fit

 I quickly placed the window in the cabinet to ensure it was all coming together as planned.
-While designing the tall window cabinet, I cut the shelves at a depth that would allow my window to sit flush against the facing. (another good reason to put the window in place while adding my shelves.
+While designing the tall window cabinet, I cut the shelves at a depth, allowing my window to sit flush against the facing. (another good reason to put the window in place while adding my shelves.

 I added some inexpensive trim and plywood for the top, which has a raw edge.